Home » 5 Quick Tips to Secure Your Email Account

 Don’t Click Links

-Do not click on any links in emails when you do not know the sender.
-If emails show up that you were not expecting, double-check their authenticity before clicking any links within.
+Do not click on any links or attachments in emails when you do not know the sender.
+If you receive emails that you were not expecting, double-check their authenticity before clicking on any attachments or links within.

-These links can send you to infected websites or engage Spyware that can gather information off your computer or device.
+These links can direct you to infected websites or install Spyware that gathers information from your computer or device.
 Including your email.

 Today I received several like this.
-One was supposedly from Amazon confirming I bought a laptop that was shipping to some guy in Florida.
+One was supposedly from Amazon, confirming that I had bought a laptop that was shipping to someone in Florida.
+This effort is called phishing.

-Another example was two emails stating my web hosting payment was declined and that services would be shut down.
+Another example was two emails stating that my web hosting payment had been declined and that services would be shut down.
 Same scenario as above.
 Look-alike emails, trying to induce panic, just to get you to click nefarious links.

 Never Provide Your UN/PW

-Ignore the emails that seem to come from a provider, bank or service that you use stating you are over quota, need to upgrade, or any other reason that requires you reply with your UN and Password.
+Ignore emails that appear to be from a provider, bank, or service you use, stating that you are over quota, need to upgrade, or any other reason that requires you to reply with your username and Password in an email.
 No provider will ever ask you for that information via email.

-The onus is on you stay informed and pay attention to details so that you can protect your information.
-The tips above are not a choice; they are part and parcel of participation.
+The onus is on you to stay informed and pay attention to details so that you can protect your information.
+The tips above are not optional; they are essential to your participation.

 Get the word out...